mbuguamary/Sacco-Members-Portal/README.md

 + CSS - which was used to style the pages incuding the left aside navigation bar.
 + Javascript- which adds functionalty to the website.
-+ json server- holds the backend and needs to be running for the website to work.
++ Json server- holds the backend and needs to be running for the website to work.

 ## future Development
 + Create a member portal using react which can interact with all the forms
-+ have abackend database like postgresql where i can get information of the members
++ have a backend database like postgresql where i can get information of the members

 ## Licence
 <p>MIT License</p>